Friday Night Funkin': Development

-Kickstarter
+Kickstarter crowdfunding

 In April 2021, the developers announced plans to launch a Kickstarter project later in the month to turn the demo into a full game.
-On April 18, a Kickstarter project for the full version of the game was released, and reached its goal of $60,000 within hours.
+On April 18, a Kickstarter project for the full version of Friday Night Funkin was released, and reached its goal of $60,000 within hours.
 The Kickstarter ultimately raised over $2 million.
 In February 2022, IGN reported that Friday Night Funkin': The Full Ass Game was one of the most funded Kickstarter projects of 2021.
-The full game was planned to include a mobile version for Android and iOS, remixes of the songs intended to be more difficult to play, online multiplayer, and multiple new levels.
+The full game was projected to feature a mobile port, more challenging remixes of the standard soundtrack, online multiplayer functionality, and several additional levels.
+Some of these plans have been introduced in the current demo of the game.

 Reception

 Friday Night Funkin has an active modding community due to its open-source release, allowing for the easy implementation of fan-made content.
 As a result, the full game received mod support using the Polymod framework.
+TechRaptor noted Friday Night Funkin' shares some gameplay features with Dance Dance Revolution, PaRappa the Rapper, and the "Dance Contest" minigame from Club Penguin, and borrows aesthetic influences from early Flash games.
+The game has been credited with driving users back to Newgrounds, a site that rose in popularity in the early 2000s.

+Other media

+A Friday Night Funkin-themed DLC was added to the rhythm video game Rift of the NecroDancer on December 10, 2025.